 RRB NTPC vs IBPS PO: Find out Who Wins!
 Salary, Job Profile, Work Pressure, Working hours, Transfers, Perks and Benefits, Future Growth and Final Verdict

 If we talk about govt.
-Jobs, the first two players that come in our mind our Indian railways and public Sector Banks.
+Jobs, the first two players that come to our mind are Indian railways and Public Sector Banks.

-And their is no doubt that both of these are very big contributors in the growth of Our Economy.
+And there is no doubt that both of these are very big contributors to the growth of Our Economy.

 But which one out of these two you should choose?